 For instructional, technical, quality control, or business supervisory service pursuant to an agreement between a foreign enterprise and a person or legal entity residing in Macau (SAR) for the provision of certain specific and non-recurrent projects or services, a non-resident working permit is not required if the non-resident stays continuously or intermittently in Macau (SAR) for work or service for a maximum of 45 days in every 6 consecutive months.

-Macau (SAR) has entered into double taxation treaties with mainland China, Portugal, Republic of Mozambique and Republic of Cape Verde to avoid double taxation.
+Macau (SAR) has entered into double taxation treaties with mainland China, Portugal, Republic of Mozambique, Republic of Cape Verde and the Socialist Republic of Vietnam to avoid double taxation.

 There is no permanent establishment concept in Macau (SAR), although income earned by entities carrying out business activities in Macau (SAR) is subject to Macau (SAR) complementary tax.
 Accordingly, there is potential for an entity to be considered carrying on a business in Macau (SAR) as a result of its employees’ activities in Macau (SAR), depending on the nature and extent of the services performed.

 There is currently no value-added tax (VAT) or goods and services tax (GST) levied in Macau (SAR).